Performer, Composer, Improviser

 Bobb Fantauzzo has developed a unique voice on the Native American style flute, ranging from foot tapping and head bopping to soothing and meditative.
 It is the feel of contemporary jazz voiced through the dulcet tonalities of wooden flutes.
-It is sometimes jazz, sometimes not-jazz.
 It is, what he calls, JazZen.

 The "A Weaving of Traditions" concerts served to highlight the contributions made by noted jazz musicians with Native American heritage; including Dave Brubeck (Modoc), Miles Davis (Cherokee), Duke Ellington (Cherokee), Dizzy Gillespie (Tuscarora), Charles Lloyd (Choctaw) and Jim Pepper (Cree, Kaw).